-The reserve is a year-round attraction; it’s a winter refuge for ducks, geese and wading birds and it’s a summer breeding ground for the rare Avocet.
-In the past, sightings include a pair of breeding marsh harriers and a Squacco Heron.
+The reserve is a year-round attraction.
+It’s a winter refuge for ducks, geese and wading birds and a summer breeding ground for the rare Avocet.
+Historically, sightings have included a pair of breeding marsh harriers and a Squacco Heron.
 Birdwatchers often remark how close they can get to the wildlife, thanks to the posts in front of the hides and fallen trees in the river where birds rest.
-Sometimes otters play in the river as well.
-The larger Walkway Pond has an island refuge and attracts birds such as the Moorhen, Mallard and a variety of warblers.
+The larger Walkway Pond has an island refuge and attracts birds such as moorhens, mallards and a variety of warblers.
 You can reach every hide via the network of paths and boardwalks that meander through the natural landscape.
 You might even spot some of the river’s resident otters.

 The reserve is a fantastic location for families.
-With an array or wildlife, easy access paths, hidden fairy doors, ponds & brass rubbing, children can enjoy exploring and discovering the amazing sights and sounds on offer.
+With an array of wildlife, easy access paths, hidden fairy doors, ponds & brass rubbing, children can enjoy exploring and discovering the amazing sights and sounds on offer.
 Duck food and children’s backpacks are available to hire from the ticketing area.
 Backpacks offer little adventurers plenty of opportunities to explore, with binoculars, a magnifying glass, brass rubbing kit and a scavenger hunt activity.

 Map & Directions